 Family Search has information from around the world, including transcriptions from many parish/church records that can help you find the illusive piece of information to help you get back on your family history journey.

-Find My Past is a commercial database similar to Ancestry but you can use it by purchasing credits to view records instead of an annual subscription.
-Find My Past allows you to do some searching and often see previews of records for free, only charging to access the full record.
+Find My Past is similar to Ancestry but it has some different record sets and also indexes differently.
+It allows you to do some searching and often see previews of records for free, only charging to access the full record.
 It even includes Northern Territory records, rarely accessible online!